Princess (The Walking Dead): Comic book series

 Juanita "Princess" Sanchez is a lone survivor residing in Pittsburgh and claims to have not seen any survivors in around a year.
-She is an eccentric survivor of a zombie apocalypse who dyes her hair several different colors and wears brightly colored, flamboyant clothes such as riding pants, aviator googles, and feather boas as she helps her fellow survivors fight against zombies and other, malevolent survivor factions.
+She is an eccentric survivor of a zombie apocalypse who dyes her hair several different colors and wears brightly colored, flamboyant clothes such as riding pants, aviator goggles, and feather boas as she helps her fellow survivors fight against zombies and other, malevolent survivor factions.

 Television series

 Season 10

 In the episode "Look at the Flowers", within the city, after discovering a tableau of walkers arranged in humorous situations, Ezekiel, Eugene, and Yumiko encounter a young woman excited to see them.
 In the episode "The Tower", Princess introduces herself to the new arrivals, but is interrupted by the arrival of a group of walkers.
 Before they can stop her, Princess puts down the walkers with a machine gun, which frightens their horses away.
 Princess apologizes and says she knows where they can get transportation.
-As Ezekiel's group walks across the city, the trio find Princess' directions to be erratic.
+As Ezekiel's group walks across the city, the trio finds Princess' directions to be erratic.
 At one point, they walk through a live minefield where they find the remains of their horses; Eugene later realizes they could have taken a much quicker route.
 Princess again apologizes, admitting she has been alone for so long and only wanted to endear herself to them.
-She takes them to a garage with transportation – bicycles – and the trio prepares to depart for their meeting with Stephanie.
+She takes them to a garage with transportation: bicycles.
+The trio prepares to depart for their meeting with Stephanie.
 Yumiko, frustrated with Princess, has a change of heart and allows her to join the group.

 In the second part finale "A Certain Doom", at night, Eugene's group has finally reached the trainyard which was designated as the intended rendezvous point to meet Stephanie.
 After suffering a bicycle crash earlier, Eugene initially believes he has missed his meeting with Stephanie, but declares they will continue to go looking for her after being inspired by Ezekiel.
-The group is then suddenly accosted by a large group of heavily armed soldiers wearing white and red body armor, who order them to drop their weapons and get on their knees at gunpoint.
+The group is then suddenly accosted by a large group of heavily armed soldiers wearing white and red body armor.
+The soldiers order them, at gunpoint, to drop their weapons and get on their knees.